ergoplatform/ergodocs/docs/events/ergohack.md

 There are no entry requirements, and all are welcome!
 Even if you have an idea sharing it in the #icubator-form on Discord may pique some interest.

 ## Directory
+You can also check out the [Hall of Fame](https://ergohack.io/hall-of-fame/)

 Click any of the event names below to jump directly to an overview and related resources or browse by project directly below.